dom38/multi-cloud-demo/README.md

 - A GCP account with either:
   - A Service Account with credentials exported as a secret
   - Correct IAM setup for service accounts to be assigned to pods with the correct permissions

+## Todo

+- Switch Karmada propagation to use flux